mcgillij/mcgillij.dev/content/godot-vs-python.rst

 GDScript can be written in a way that's almost visually indistinguishable from Python, with the types being optional in both Python and GDScript, more on types later.

-Here's some key differences that I've had to adapt, they are all very minor.
+Here's some key differences that I've had to adapt, they are all minor.

 Variable declaration:
 *********************